 4. Digital Marketing Dashboard

-It is not difficult to understand that the marketing campaign of a company will not be very fruitful if the company has no idea about the demography, personal preferences of its target audience.
-The digital marketing dashboard comes to rescue here and provides a holistic view into why exactly a visitor is exploring about the product or service of the company.
+It is not difficult to understand that a company’s marketing campaign will not be very fruitful if the company has no idea about the demography, personal preferences of its target audience.
+The digital marketing dashboard comes to the rescue here and provides a holistic view of why a visitor is exploring its product or service.

 It helps in answering questions like: